B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 • Nerve problems

-The management of B-ALL requires a team approach, including doctors, nurses, social workers, and other healthcare professionals.
+The management of B-cell ALL (B-ALL) requires a team approach, including doctors, nurses, social workers, and other healthcare professionals.
 The team will work together to develop a personalized treatment and management plan for each patient.

 Acute Lymphoblastic Leukemia